Mr Daniel Smith

 • References and testimonials in relation to any paid or unpaid work carried out by the Registrant.

-Order: That the Registrar is directed to suspend the registration of Daniel Smith for a period of 12 months from the date this order comes into effect.
+The Registrar is directed to suspend the registration of Mr Daniel Smith for a further period of 12 months on the expiry of the existing order.

 History of Hearings for Mr Daniel Smith